 Hotel net operating profit serves as the foundation for cash flow analysis and investment return calculations.
 After subtracting debt service, capital expenditures, and taxes from NOP, investors can determine actual cash flow available for distribution.

-Return on investment (ROI) calculations often use NOP as the income component, comparing annual net operating profit to the total investment in the property.
+Return on investment (ROI in hotels) calculations often use NOP as the income component, comparing annual net operating profit to the total investment in the property.
 This approach provides a clear measure of operational investment efficiency.

 Integration with Hotel-Specific KPIs